utdata/rwdir/docs/05-sums-import.md

 # Summarize with math - import {#sums-import}

-> First draft of Sept 2021 rewrite

 With our Billboard assignment, we went through some common data wrangling processes — importing data, cleaning it and querying it for answers.
 All of our answers involved counting numbers of rows and we did so with two methods: The summary trio: `group_by`, `summmarize` and `arrange` (which I dub GSA), and then the shortcut `count()` that allows us to do all of that in one line.

-For this data story we need to leave `count` behind and stick with the summary trio GSA because now we must do different kinds of math in our summarize functions, mainly `sum()`.
+For this data story we need to leave `count` behind and stick with the summary trio GSA because now we must do different kinds of math within our summarize functions, mainly `sum()`.

 ## About the story: Military surplus transfers